Bill On The Road

 Inside the historic FAME recording studio in Muscle Shoals, Alabama

-This is an easy road trip for any music lover that you could do even in a single day if you time it right.
+This is one of the easier road trips from Nashville that any music lover would enjoy!
 Muscle Shoals, Alabama is known as the “recording capitol of the world” and you can tour two of the most famous recording studios in music history.
 I’ll be honest, there’s not much else to see in Muscle Shoals (except for Helen Keller’s childhood home which is worth a stop) but this is really all you need.
 If you’re not familiar with “The Swampers”, check out the incredible documentary Muscle Shoals.
 You’ll be stunned to learn the stories behind so many incredible songs that were recorded in Muscle Shoals.
 Classic songs like “When A Man Loves A Woman”, “Mustang Sally”, “Sweet Home Alabama”, and hundreds of others.
 Both historic studios are open for tours.

 Travel Time: 2h 20m / 135 miles